Lakers F Vladimir Radmanovicadmitted yesterday that he lied to the team about how he injured his shoulder during last week's all-star break.

 He apologized for covering up what happened last Saturday in Park City, Utah.
 Initially, he told the Lakers he fell on a patch of ice while walking and separated his right shoulder.
 He is expected to be out two months.

-"Being young and sometimes immature, I initially panicked and made up a false story about how I hurt myself," the 26-year-old said.
+"Being young and sometimes immature, I initially panicked and made up a false story about how I hurt myself," the 26-year-old forward said.
 "However, over the past few days my conscience has been bothering me terribly.
 I am not a dishonest person and could no longer live with this deception."

 Lakers spokesman John Blacksaid no decision had been made about possible disciplinary action against Radmanovic.